 The door must form an air-tight seal to the firebox for the stove to work correctly.
 Inspect the door gasket to make sure it forms an air-tight seal to the firebox.

 The door can be lifted off the hinges if extensive repairs are conducted.

-The door latch should pull the door against the face of the stove.
-If the latch requires adjustment, follow the directions below.
+The door latch should hold the door tightly against the stove.
+If the latch requires adjusting, follow the directions below.

 Door Adjustment